 - Only students who take the exam at the scheduled time may earn bonus points.
 There are no bonus points on makeup exams. - If applicable, you cannot use notes for the makeup exams.
-Currently, only the final exam and summer session chapter exams are allowed notes on exams. - You can request multiple makeup exams, but you can only have one uncompleted makeup exam at a time.
+Currently, only the final exam allows notes on exams. - You can request multiple makeup exams, but you can only have one uncompleted makeup exam at a time.